roncampbell/NICAR2022/Importing and cleaning data in R.md

 ![](https://github.com/roncampbell/NICAR2022/blob/images/metro_tract_race.png)

-We can clean it up with just a few lines of code:
+We can clean it up with just a few lines of code.
+The first "mutate" line removes ", Georgia" from the name field because all the counties are in Georgia.
+The second line creates a new column, County, and fills it with one or more words followed by "County" from the Name column.
+The third line removes everything from the Name column after the ",", leaving just the tract name.

 <code>metro_tract_race <- metro_tract_race %>%
   mutate(NAME = str_remove(NAME, ", Georgia"),
          County = str_extract(NAME, "[A-Z,a-z]+ County$"),
   NAME = str_remove(NAME, ", .*$"))</code>

+Rearrange the columns and rename the Name column to Tract.

 <code>metro_tract_race <- metro_tract_race[,c(1,5,2:4)]</code>
 <code>colnames(metro_tract_race)[3] <- 'Tract'</code>